Special Care Projects

 Since 2003, A Better Life / Moldova (ABL), a group of WHFC adoptive parents, has been dedicated to improving living conditions in Moldova’s state-run institutions.
 Together, we have raised and allocated more than $300,000 to repair dilapidated buildings and renovate kitchen, laundry and heating systems, partnering with Moldova World Children’s Fund (MWCF) and others in these efforts.

-Since 2007, we have also funded vocational training for vulnerable teens who have "aged out" of state-run institutions without meaningful job skills or a place to live.
+Since 2007, we have funded Insula's vocational training for vulnerable teens who have "aged out" of state-run institutions without meaningful job skills or a place to live.
 The results have been life-changing.
 Visit our sponsorship page for a closer look at one of our most successful programs.